 Going back to work after maternity leave is challenging.
 It’s almost impossible to leave those adorable little chubby cheeks with a sitter or family member.
 And if you’re breastfeeding, it can be even more difficult because you have to figure out how to pump at work, which means finding time to pump breast milk or feed at work to keep your supply up.
-If you’re worried about breastfeeding your baby or pumping at work, here is a list of everything you need to know before you head back to the office after maternity leave.

 Your employer is required by law to provide a private space that isn’t a bathroom for employees to pump, as well as make reasonable accommodations for the time you need to pump.
 Depending on how often you need to pump, you may be able to work around your existing break times.